Azadkashani/crypto-ai-trader/crypto_ai_bot/PROJECT_RULES.md

 # Trading Mode

-Current Development Target:

 FUTURES ONLY

-The project was originally created for Spot Trading.
+This project was originally developed for Spot Trading.

-From this point forward every new implementation must be designed for Futures Trading.
+From this version onward every new implementation must be designed for Futures Trading.

-Spot logic may only be reused if it is also valid for Futures.

 ---

 # Risk Management

-The following rules are mandatory.

-1. Maximum one open position at any time.
+1. Only one open position at any time.

 2. Risk exactly 1% of Futures account balance per trade.

-3. Minimum Risk Reward Ratio:
+3. Minimum Risk Reward Ratio = 2

-RR >= 2

 4. Position Size and Leverage must always be calculated from the 1% risk rule.